manuelgeek/laravel-blogging-platform/README.md

 NOTE: The `start.sh` file takes care of schedulers and queued jobs that auto imports the Eternal Posts from API.

-Ideally, the `60s` interval is for demo purposes, in normal running of the App, 3/4 hts interval makes much sense.
+Ideally, the `60s` interval is for demo purposes, in normal running of the App, 2 or 3 hrs interval makes much sense.

 #### Scalling
 The schedular and the queues are all run on different docker containers, all different from the main web server.
-With this, he workloads are split in different container and can be scalled independently.
+With this, the workloads are split into different containers and can be scalled independently.

-We can achieve multilpe containers running the queues, the schedular, and the web server.
+We can achieve multiple containers running the queues, the schedular, and the web server.

+Distributing the load to the different instances can be managed by a load balancer

 #### More docker commands